modem is hot

 The best place to put your modem is on top of a bookshelf or near an HVAC cooling vent.

-It should also be stood on its base to avoid blocking any vents.
+It should also be set on its base to avoid blocking any vents.
 Never put your modem on its side!

-Don’t put obstacles near or on top of the modem as they might prevent the convection of heat away.
+Don’t put obstacles near or on top of the modem as they might prevent the movement of heat away.

-Your modem requires a room with regulated temperature and humidity so avoid keeping it in the artic, crawl space, or basement.
+Your modem requires a room with regulated temperature and humidity so avoid keeping it in the attic, crawl space, or basement.

 Instead, consider putting it in a room with maximum air circulation.